 Changing work environment sets enormous challenges to learning and especially to teaching.
-In our previous blog post, we wrote about a teacher’s role in modern school.
 Since today the most important task for a teacher isn’t to share information, but also to motivate students to search and understand the information as a part of bigger entity.
 We know that every knowledge in the world is available even for the smallest hands and that learning happens everywhere - even after school - so a teacher must know how to wake up students’ inner motivation and curiosity.
-Youngsters need to be guided to search, critically assess and use knowledge in a meaningful way.
+Youngsters need to be guided to search, critically assess, and use knowledge in a meaningful way.
 Changing environment puts a lot of weight on choosing the right teacher for the future schools.

 Principle of Havukoski school in Finland, Arto Martikainen, has taken a brave step towards the future of recruitment.
 He has given students the possibility of participating in recruiting teachers.
 “Our students are between the ages of 12 and 16 and according to my experiences, they have quite precise and well-grounded opinions on what a teacher should be like”, writes Martikainen in his blog.
 Arto Martikainen has hired five new teachers during last spring with the help of three students.
 The students were selected based on their involvement in other school activities, such as being a member of the student board, however in the future more students will be given a possibility to influence on recruitments.